MikePacey/Lancaster-HEC/docs/jobarrays.rst

 The above example shows a job with 100 tasks.
 As the cluster is busy, only tasks 1 through 7 are currently running and the remaining tasks are listed as PD (pending).

-If you want to stop all the tasks of a job at once, you can use the normal scancel command, e.g.:
+If you want to cancel all the tasks of a job at once, you can use the normal scancel command, e.g.:

 .. code-block:: console